Police file a case of culpable homicide against temple authorities and fireworks contractors

-The ruling Bharatiya Janata Party circulated a memo from National General Secretary Arun Singh requesting district officials to organize "maha arti" prayers Monday evening "to pay homage to the departed souls [and] pray for speedy recovery of the injured."
+The ruling Bharatiya Janata Party circulated a memo from National General Secretary Arun Singh requesting district officials organize “maha arti” prayers Monday evening “to pay homage to the departed souls (and) pray for speedy recovery of the injured.”

-It noted that both Indian Prime Minister Narendra Modi and the party's President Amit Shah had expressed their grief and offered prayers for the victims.
-Modi visited the Kollam District Hospital on Sunday evening, meeting injured victims and family members.
+It noted that both Indian Prime Minister Narendra Modi and the party’s President Amit Shah had acted to express their grief and offered prayers for the victims.
+Modi visited the Kollam District Hospital Sunday evening, meeting injured victims and family members.

 He called the fire “heart-rending and shocking beyond words.”

-The century-old Puttingal temple is named after a goddess whom worshipers believe lived inside an anthill.
+The century-old Puttingal temple is named after a goddess whom worshippers believe lived inside an ant hill.